 Additional Accounting Costs

-Paying shareholders through payroll and filing a corporate tax return costs money- but with a potential 8% to 10% savings of net income, the benefits will exceed the costs especially if the net ordinary business income after expenses and deductions exceeds $38,000.
-This is net income after expenses- not gross.
+Paying shareholders through payroll and filing a corporate tax return costs money- but with a potential 8% to 10% savings of net income, the benefits will exceed the costs especially if the net ordinary business income (profit) after expenses and deductions exceeds $48,000.
+This is net income after expenses (profit)- not gross revenue.
 So many business owners think in terms of gross income- we don’t care about gross income necessarily when contemplating an S corporation election, and the IRS doesn’t care about gross income when it comes to taxable income.

 Since the cost of payroll services and corporate tax return preparation is relatively fixed, the more profit you earn the more you’ll save.
 Something to discuss and consider.